Vasar007/cx_matrix/README.md

 ## License information

-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the [Apache License 2.0](LICENSE).